GAME RESULTGame Result

 Grampus, stunned by the goal, burst into life and Doi made a flying save from a Vastic free kick two minutes later.
 The TOKYO keeper was helpless in injury time though as Ueslei produced some sleight of foot on the right to shake off a defender and curl a long cross to the far post where Vastic met the ball at shoulder height with an acrobatic jumping volley.
 The ball careened off the bar and somehow TOKYO had held on to the lead.

-Goal conceded at the start of the second half leaving room for improvement
+Conceding a goal at the start of the second half, leaving behind a challenge

 Tokyo, which has been conceding goals in the second half recently and leaving behind the challenge of a comeback defeat.
 At halftime, Coach Hara said, "Let's concentrate again in the second half!" and it was expected that sufficient attention would be paid today.
 In the 48th minute, Ishikawa intercepted the ball in the midfield and Toda connected it, and Miyazawa, who ran in from behind, took a shot.
 Unfortunately, it hit the goalkeeper's face, but it showed a good attacking form.